 Fat, Oil & Grease

-How does grease get into the sewer system?
+How does F.O.G. get into the sewer system?

-From household drains as well as from poorly maintained grease traps in restaurants and other businesses.
+From household drains and poorly maintained grease traps in restaurants and other businesses.

-- Never pour grease down sink drains or into toilets.
-(Home garbage disposals do not keep grease out of plumbing systems.
-Products, such as detergents, that claim to dissolve grease may cause problems for someone else down the line.)
+Never pour grease down sink drains or into toilets.
+Garbage disposals do not keep grease out of plumbing systems.
+FYI, detergents and other products that claim to “dissolve” grease only pass it through to cause problems down the line.

 - Don’t put solids down the toilet or drain.
-Do not flush rags, cloth/disposable diapers, or even flushable wipes.
-These items are commonly found in sewer blockages.
+Never flush rags, cloths, or disposable diapers.
+These cause sewer blockages.

 If you see someone putting improper materials in the sewage system or down manholes, please call Dalton Utilities immediately at (706) 278-1313.
 The next sewer backup could be in YOUR home or business!